harshraj11584/fast_sudoku_solver_and_generator/README.md

 *Intel® Core™ i5-7200U CPU @ 2.50GHz × 4*, *12 GB DDR4 RAM*, *Ubuntu 18.04 LTS (64 bit)*

-*This is the fastest Sudoku solver on Github at the time of submission, and was made as a sample fun project when I joined Github, in the Freshman year of Undergrad.*
+*This is the fastest Sudoku solver on Github at the time of submission, and was made as a sample fun project when I joined Github, just after completing Freshman year of Undergrad.*